How to avoid blackouts in Europe? The role of capacity mechanisms in the short and medium term

 Many Member States have, or plan to put in place, different types of capacity mechanisms as a solution to prevent electricity shortages or even blackouts in the internal energy market in the short and mid-terms.
 At the same time these should help to provide a solid back-up for the deployment of RES.

-Jarosław Broda will present PKEE’s perspective on capacity mechanisms, one of the key topics discussed in the framework of the Internal Energy Market Design.
-This discussion will continue and complement our discussions during the EEF dinner-debate held in March.
+Jarosław Broda will presented PKEE’s perspective on capacity mechanisms, one of the key topics discussed in the framework of the Internal Energy Market Design.
+This discussion complemented our discussions during the EEF dinner-debate held in March.